 If you’re looking to take your model train layout to the next level, adding sound effects is a great way to transform your railroad and bring an added level of realism to your scene!
 From in-cab locomotive sounds to ambient effects and immersive surround sound setups, there’s no shortage of possibilities for adding sound to your train’s layout!

-In this article we’re exploring a few of the many options available for adding sound to your model railroad!
+In this article we’re exploring a few of the many sound accessory options available for adding sound to your model railroad!

 Locomotives with Onboard Sounds

-Have you treated yourself to a new locomotive recently?
-If so, you’ll already know that most modern models come with a range of optional sounds built-in.
+Have you treated yourself to a new locomotive train recently?
+If so, you’ll already know that most modern model trains come with a range of optional sounds built-in.